m7duong/LabReport/week7/lab_report4.md

 > What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)

-I know that if I work in Visual Studio Code, there are some hot keys to support the part `n.n.n.n` in vim.
+I know that if I work in Visual Studio Code, there are some hot keys to support the part `n.n.n` in vim.
 This helps me in making a decision for doing the first or second option.
 However, I still bias to doing directly on server and using vim to make any changes.
 By doing that, I don't have to worry about the time waste if I have any mistake like I mention above.
 In general, time is one of the main factor I consider to make a decision of choosing which performance I want to do.